 Her papers, correspondence, and 25 years of extensive diaries are in the Special Collections Department of the Perkins Library at Duke University.
 She has taught all forms of creative writing since 1974, through libraries, in extension programs, and on her own.
 She taught Freshman English at St. Augustine’s College in Raleigh, 2004-2007.
 She teaches writing workshops and does free lance editing for creative writers.
 Since mid-2007 she has been able to give more time to her fiction, creative non-fiction, and poetry.

 Between 1990 and 2007 she visited Kostroma, Russia, five times, teaching American literature at Kostroma University in 1995, and working on some exchange visits and publishing with Kostroma writers and artists.
 She gave a paper on the Russian poet, Anna Akhmatova, at a Literature Conference at Kostroma University in March, 2007.
 She is active in environmental and community issues in Chatham County, was a member of the Steering Committee of the Chatham Coalition (2004-06), and she belongs to N.C.
 WARN, Carolina Farm Stewardship Association, Sisters in Crime, The N. C. Writers.
-Network, and Southeast Chatham Citizens’ Advisory Council.
-In 2013 she began to work against fracking, which threatens her home and small farm in Southeast Chatham County.Judy lives and farms in Moncure, N.C., near Jordan Lake.
+Network, Southeast Chatham Citizens’ Advisory Council, and Chatham Citizens Against Coal Ash Dump, a Blue Ridge Environmental Defense League chapter.
+In 2013 she began to work against fracking and now against coal ash shipping by Duke Energy to two sites near her, which threaten her home and small farm in Southeast Chatham County.Judy lives and farms in Moncure, N.C., near Jordan Lake.

 Between 1975 and 1978 she was the chair person for the national grassroots small press association, COSMEP.
 Between 1974 and 1978 she worked on several small press distribution projects, and between 1978 and 1981, she coordinated the Home Grown Books project, funded by the National Endowment for the Arts, to syndicate small press reviews for small town newspapers.
 Judy helped found and was the first president of the board of the N.C.
 Writers Network from 1984-87.
 Between 1981 and 1991 she taught free A Roadmap to Great Literature for New Writers courses in the Durham County Library (at both Warren and Main Libraries.
 Between 1986 and 1989 she also taught classes in the May Memorial Library in Burlington, because of grants received from the National Endowment for the Humanities Library Program.